fzi-forschungszentrum-informatik/quantification_road_user_behavior/README.md

 ## Code and supplementary materials

-Repository of the paper **[Quantification of Actual Road User Behavior on the Basis of Given Traffic Rules]()** at [IV 2022](https://iv2022.com/).
-I am a strong supporter of the [Public Money, Public Code](https://publiccode.eu/) idea and happy to contribute to it with this repository.
+Repository of the paper **[Quantification of Actual Road User Behavior on the Basis of Given Traffic Rules](https://arxiv.org/abs/2202.09269)** at [IV 2022](https://iv2022.com/).
+The authors are strong supporters of the [Public Money, Public Code](https://publiccode.eu/) idea and happy to contribute to it with this repository.

 It provides two scripts to extract and learn the robustness slackness of two traffic rules out of the [Waymo Open Dataset Motion](https://waymo.com/intl/en_us/dataset-motion/):

-* Distance keeping
+* Distance keepingr
 * Speed limitation

 Each slack is a percentage, that indicates how strongly a rule is followed among every driver in the dataset.